kishanpatel789/kp_data_dev_site/content/posts/003_DeleteYourOldTweets.md

 python delete_tweets.py
 ```

 If things go smoothly, you'll see 50 of your Tweets disappear.
-Throughout the process, logs are sent to the console and a log file to keep you informed of what's going on.
+Throughout the process, logs are sent to the console and to a log file to keep you informed of what's going on.

 <img alt="Deletion log" src="/static/images/post003/DeletionLog.jpeg" class="w-full md:w-auto md:max-w-xl mx-auto">

 Again, the Free Access to the Twitter API limits you to 50 delete requests per 24 hours.
 I re-ran this script daily, deleting 50 Tweets at a time until I was left with none.
-Spending a minute a day for a couple of weeks got me to a clean Twitter slate, free of my youthful blabbering.
+Spending a minute a day for a couple of weeks got me to a clean slate on Twitter, free of my youthful blabbering.

 ---

 Maybe you're like me.
 Perhaps you began using social media in your younger years.
-We grow up, and our thoughts and philosophies change.
+We grow up, and our opinions and perspectives change.
 Revisiting our content of yesteryear makes us wonder, "What was I thinking?"
 It's okay.
 You can have a fresh start.
 Use the [code](https://github.com/kishanpatel789/kp_data_dev_blog_repos/tree/main/delete_your_old_tweets) to send out your own bot, and [call me](https://kpdata.dev) if you need more of your life automated.